Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Introduction

-One natural tool or main basic method used to derandomize algorithms is to use a (complexity-theoretic) {\em pseudorandom generators} (PRGs) \cite{NW94} that expands a small, truly random input into a larger, random-looking output.
-The (complexity-theoretic) pseudorandom generator is a twist on the definition of a {\em cryptographically secure pseudorandom generator}, with the main difference allowing the generator to run in {\em exponential time} \cite{AB09}.
-The {\em pseudorandom sequences} produced by PRGs are also important for cryptographic applications such as stream ciphers \cite{CDR04}.
-In additional, it showed in \cite{ACR98} that the {\em quick hitting set generators} (HSGs) can replace PRGs to derandomize any probabilistic {\em two-sided error} algorithms.
+A key tool for derandomization is the (complexity-theoretic) {\em pseudorandom generator} (PRG) \cite{NW94}, which expands a short truly random seed into a longer, pseudorandom string.
+The (complexity-theoretic) pseudorandom generator is a twist on the definition of a {\em cryptographically secure pseudorandom generator}, with the main difference allowing the generator to run in {\em exponential time} \cite{AB09}. {\em Pseudorandom sequences} produced by PRGs are also important for cryptographic applications such as stream ciphers \cite{CDR04}.
+It was shown in \cite{ACR98} that {\em quick hitting set generators} (HSGs) can replace PRGs for derandomizing {\em two-sided error} probabilistic algorithms.

-Prior to this work, the main open question in the field of {\em derandomization} is the old one: prove an unconditional derandomization result for $\mathcal{BPP}$ or for the complexity class $\mathcal{ZPP}$ (defined later).
-In view of the recent results (see survey \cite{Kab02}), derandomizing $\mathcal{BPP}$ is quite hard.
-Maybe, it is easier to derandomize $\mathcal{ZPP}$, as there are no known circuit lower bounds implied by the assumption that $\mathcal{ZPP}=\mathcal{P}$.
-For more details about these, see survey article \cite{Kab02}, which focuses on recent developments in the area of derandomization.
+Prior to this work, the central open question in {\em derandomization} was to prove an unconditional derandomization result for $\mathcal{BPP}$ or for $\mathcal{ZPP}$ (defined later).
+Given recent results (see the survey \cite{Kab02}), derandomizing $\mathcal{BPP}$ appears quite difficult.
+It may be easier to derandomize $\mathcal{ZPP}$, as the assumption $\mathcal{ZPP}=\mathcal{P}$ is not known to imply circuit lower bounds.
+For more details, see the survey \cite{Kab02}.

 0.3 cm